BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 ```

 The human ear is able to recognize frequencies up to round about 20000 Hz.
-Since we need double the *sample rate*, 44100 gives us a little room.
+Since we need double the *sample rate*, 44100 gives us a little bit of room.